EchterAlsFake/wigle-extract/README.md

 # Wigle Extract

+(Working on a big update.
+Give me some time please.

+To do's

+1) Make application resizeable
+2) Convert development to Qt Creator
+3) Create Settings Tab
+4) Create Info Tab
+5) Make an output function
+6) Make a search function for specific network names

+If you have any ideas, just makee an Issue tab and write whatever you want ;)

 Wigle-Extract is a program that can interact with the CSV files from wigle.
 It scans for weak secured